 Certain legislative and executive authority is reserved exclusively to the Federal Union.
 These include matters of substantive legislation related to civil, commercial, corporate and penal matters.

-The Constitution reserves to the individual Emirates sovereignty over matters within their respective territorial borders, which are not exclusively reserved to the jurisdiction of the Federal Government.
-One such example relates to the issuance of rules and regulations governing the real estate sector. (see our guide to UAE laws on IP, real estate, taxation and anti-corruption).
+The Constitution reserves to the individual Emirates sovereignty over matters within their respective territorial borders, which are not exclusively reserved to the jurisdiction of the federal government.
+One such example relates to the issuance of rules and regulations governing the real estate sector.

 The UAE is governed by a civil law system that relies on codified laws rather than precedent created by past legal decisions, as is the case with common law jurisdictions.